ORE93/Blockchain-Wallets/README.md

 [![Screenshot-19.png](https://i.postimg.cc/bvS42K8w/Screenshot-19.png)](https://postimg.cc/8FDZ2Xj2)

 And as you can see here it opens up and works!
-We can hire a fintech professional from the list :
+I was able to hire a fintech professional from the list as you can see:

 [![Screenshot-18.png](https://i.postimg.cc/GpvqRrdG/Screenshot-18.png)](https://postimg.cc/hJP98kJt)

-#Technologies
+## Technologies
 I completed my code using Microsoft VSC and the imported libraries of Web3 and streamlit.
 All the imports can be found in the py files.